-Tennant Minerals Limited (ASX: TMS) ("Tennant", or "the Company") is pleased to announce that a new 4,500m diamond drilling program has commenced at the Bluebird copper-gold discovery ("Bluebird"), located on the 100% owned Barkly Project, 45km east of Tennant Creek township in the Northern Territory (see location, Figure 2).
+Tennant Minerals Limited (ASX: TMS) ("Tennant" or "the Company") is pleased to announce that the first hole drilled in the follow-up, up to 4,500m diamond drilling program at the high-grade Bluebird coppergold discovery has returned a 55m intersection of strong to intense hematite and copper mineralisation.

+Bluebird is located within the Company's 100% owned Barkly Project, 45km east of Tennant Creek township in the Northern Territory, and at the eastern edge of the Tennant Creek Copper-Gold Mineral Field (see location, Figure 3).